 Permit application timings will vary according to the proposed activity however where early applications are received the Permit Authority will be able to give better advice in relation to the use of conditions, requirements and deliver more effective coordination.

 Where the activity is dependent on a Temporary Traffic Regulation Order (TTRO), temporary traffic signal approval or the suspension of parking regulations, the relevant timescales should be taken into account and applicants are advised to submit their requests for TTROs and/or temporary traffic signal approval when applying for a PAA or Forward Planning Notification.
-The application process will begin when the Permit Authority receives the applications, as defined in the EToN Specifications, not when the permit application is sent.
+The application process will begin when the Permit Authority receives the applications, as defined in the current technical specifications, not when the permit application is sent.

 7.2 Submitting an Application

-Permit and PAA applications should be made electronically, as set down in EToN, unless there is a failure in the electronic system or the activity promoter does not have access to electronic systems, in which case an alternative application methods such as e-mail, post, hand, will be acceptable but this must be pre-agreed in writing with the Permit Authority.
-In these instances the definitive format of both paper and electronic permit applications must comply with that given in the current EToN Technical Specification.
+Permit and PAA applications should be made electronically, as set down in the current technical specification unless there is a failure in the electronic system or the activity promoter does not have access to electronic systems, in which case an alternative application methods such as e-mail, post, hand, will be acceptable but this must be pre-agreed in writing with the Permit Authority.
+In these instances the definitive format of both paper and electronic permit applications must comply with that given in the current technical specification.

-Where an alternative to EToN is being used, the pre-agreement must include how the receipt of the permit/variation application and the associated responses are to be made to ensure no misunderstanding of receipt and response times.
+Where an alternative is being used, the pre-agreement must include how the receipt of the permit/variation application and the associated responses are to be made to ensure no misunderstanding of receipt and response times.

 7.3 System Failure

-In the event of a system failure, activity promoters shall adopt the relevant EToN Technical Specification procedure.
+In the event of a system failure, activity promoters shall adopt the relevant current technical specification procedure.

-FPN’s, Section 74 charges and any other penalties that result due to system failures may be waived at the discretion of Darlington Borough Council.
+FPNs, Section 74 charges and any other penalties that result due to system failures may be waived at the discretion of Darlington Borough Council.
 However, activity promoters must inform the Permit Authority about system failures immediately and get an agreement in principle to avoid the creation of FPNs and Section 74 charges in advance.

-7.4 Compliance with EToN
+7.4 Compliance with electronic transfer specification

-All applications must comply with the definitive format and content given in the current EToN Technical Specification and or its successors.
+All applications must comply with the definitive format and content given in the current technical specification.

 7.5 Use of Plain English